 Hello, this is Kano from JAC (Japan Association for Construction Human Resources).

-Do people who want to work in Japan as specified skilled workers need to have an educational background?
+Do people who want to work in Japan as Specified Skilled Workers need an educational background?

-This time, we will explain whether educational background is required to obtain Specified Skills residence status.
+In this article, we will explain whether you need an educational background to obtain a Specified Skills status of residence.

 Is educational background required for Specified Skills?